nrfconnect/sdk-nrf/doc/nrf/ug_nrf52_developing.rst

   After completing these steps, your application advertises the SMP Service with ``UUID 8D53DC1D-1DB7-4CD3-868B-8A527460AA84``.

-To perform a FOTA upgrade, complete the following steps:
+To perform a FOTA update, complete the following steps:

 1. Create a binary file that contains the new image.